top of page

 In Vaishali's Beginner class students will learn and practice conversation skills using simple vocabulary and commands on likes/dislikes, myself, places I go, food and clothes.
 The class will also cover Hindi numbers, poems and games using vocabulary and commands learned.

 Vaishali's Advanced Intermediate students will learn grammar and practice grammatically correct conversation.
 Topics include gender difference, singular/plural, post-position and pre-position in conversation.
 Hewr students will also learn advanced vocabulary words to use in conversation.

 Take a journey through one of the biggest Indian epics: Ramayana.
 The class shares the story of Ramayana as a read-a-loud, story-telling enactment, live interactive chat and Ramayana play preparations.
 The session will end with a performance on Zoom on Saturday, August 1, where participants will enact a portion of Ramayana.
 The performance is open to parents, relatives, grandparents and friends around the world.
 If parents would like to order Ramayana, Akruti will be reading from A Treasury of Ramayana Stories, an illustrated children's book that can be ordered from Kulture Khazana.
+(Use Code ICC and ICC will receive 20% of all sales from Kulture Khazana).
 Note: Ramayana will be treated as a story and not as a religious text.
 Illustrations are nonviolent.

 Hang out with friends and play games over breakfast.
 ICC Interns will greet kids at 9 am with icebreakers and challenges such as "Two Truths and a Lie", Indian Jeopardy and Hat Day.
 Interns will break campers into breakout rooms to collaboratively solve riddles or if the kids, want, just chat.
 It’s a great way to start the day with a virtual camp day.
 Activities are planned by Alexandra Hanley.